umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/lab-work.md

 1. Install the prerequisite software.
 See the ["Setting Up Your Development Environment"](/materials/tutorials/assignments/environment)
 2. Download the empty practice assignment
 3. Unzip and open the folder in VSCode.
-See [editing page](/materials/tutorials/assignments/editing) if you are unsure how to do so.
+See [opening assignment page](/materials/tutorials/assignments/opening-an-assignment) if you are unsure how to do so.
 4. Open a VSCode terminal (`Terminal -> New Terminal`)
 5. `npm install`
 6. Make edits to `main.ts`